DragonKnightOfBreeze/Starbound-Text/README_en.md

 [Github](https://github.com/DragonKnightOfBreeze/Starbound-Text)

-Starbound Text support.
+Starbound rich text support.

-This plugin is developed to help maintaining and updating [Frackin Universe Simple Chinese Project](https://github.com/ProjectSky/FrackinUniverse-sChinese-Project).
+This plugin is developed to support a rich text language used by Starbound for helping maintaining and updating [Frackin Universe Simple Chinese Project](https://github.com/ProjectSky/FrackinUniverse-sChinese-Project).

 Example: